rubygems/bundler/ISSUES.md

   - Your preinitializer.rb file
   - Your environment.rb file

-[Create a gist](https://gist.github.com) containing all of that information, then visit the [Bundler issue tracker](https://github.com/carlhuda/bundler/issues) and [create a new ticket](https://github.com/carlhuda/bundler/issues/new) describing your problem and linking to your gist.
+[Create a gist](https://gist.github.com) containing all of that information, then visit the [Bundler issue tracker](https://github.com/carlhuda/bundler/issues) and [create a ticket](https://github.com/carlhuda/bundler/issues/new) describing your problem and linking to your gist.

 Thanks for reporting issues and making Bundler better!